Sources and Management of Plastic Waste

 I – It produces heat and power needed in different activities.

-II – It can be applied in any season or weather.
+II – It can be applied in any season.

 III – It prevents the production of methane gas.